Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 Splatt Lawyers is an expert WorkCover Law Firm that can help determine your rights for industrial deafness and related workers’ compensation claims.
 All our valued clients receive No Win, No Fee, No Risk funding, which means you pay no upfront or ongoing legal costs, including medical assessments and reports, like a hearing assessment from an audiologist.

 You only pay our legal fees when we win your case.
 If you lose, you owe us nothing.
 You have no financial risk.
-Our skilled personal injury lawyers will review your case at no charge and help you with your next steps.
+An experienced workers’ compensation lawyer will review your case at no charge and help you with your next steps.
 Find out – What is 100% No Win No Fee?

 The NOHSC National Code of Practice (2004) defines occupational noise-induced hearing loss as an impairment caused by exposure to excessive noise at work; also known as industrial deafness.